duniter/duniter/doc/Protocol.md

 Field | Description
 ----- | -----------
 `Version` | denotes the current structure version.
 `Currency` | contains the name of the currency.
-This is used to identify the target of the transaction, as several moneys may be HDC-based.
+This is used to identify the target of the transaction, as several moneys may be UCP-based.
 `Sender` | the current owner's OpenPGP fingerprint of the coins to be sent.
 `Number` | an increment number identifying this transaction among all others sender's transactions.
 `PreviousHash` | **is mandatory if `Number` is positive**.
 It is a hash of the previous transaction (content AND signature), and is used to identify without ambiguity the previous transaction (it is an integrity mecanism).